AndrewidRizk/Maze-Solver/README.md

 # Maze-Solver
-A maze solver algorism using java
+A maze solver algorism using recursion and OOP in java